jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 > If you want to check a XFS filesystem, you have to use `xfs_check` command

-Some version do have a `-a` for automatic fixing all found issues but its not recommended.
+Some version do have a `-a` for automatic fixing all found issues, but it's not recommended.
 ### e2fsck

 `e2fsck` is used to check the ext2/ext3/ext4 family of file systems.
-For ext3 and ext4 file systems that use a `journal`, if the system has been shutdown uncleanly without any errors,normally, after replaying the committed transactions  in the journal, the file system should be marked as clean.
-Hence, for file systems that use **journaling** , e2fsck will normally replay the journal and exit, unless its superblock indicates that further checking is required.
+For ext3 and ext4 file systems that use a `journal`, if the system has been shutdown uncleanly without any errors, normally, after replaying the committed transactions in the journal, the file system should be marked as clean.
+Hence, for file systems that use **journaling**, e2fsck will normally replay the journal and exit, unless its superblock indicates that further checking is required.

 device is a block device (e.g., `/dev/sdc1`) or file containing the file system.

-Note that in general it is not safe to run `e2fsck` on  ***mounted*** file systems.
+Note that in general, it is not safe to run `e2fsck` on  ***mounted*** file systems.
 The only exception is if the `-n` option is specified, and `-c`, `-l`, or `-L` options are not specified.
-However, even if it is safe to do so, the results printed by `e2fsck` are not valid if the file system is ***mounted*** .
-If `e2fsck` asks whether or not you should check a file system which is mounted, the only correct answer is ``no''.
+However, even if it is safe to do so, the results printed by `e2fsck` are not valid if the file system is ***mounted***.
+If `e2fsck` asks whether you should check a file system which is mounted or not, the only correct answer is `no`.
 Only experts who really know what they are doing should consider answering this question in any other way.

 If `e2fsck` is run in interactive mode (meaning that none of `-y`, `-n`, or `-p` are specified), the program will ask the user to fix each problem found in the file system.
 A response of `'y'` will fix the error; `'n'` will leave the error unfixed; and `'a'` will fix the problem and all subsequent problems; pressing Enter will proceed with the default response, which is printed before the question mark.
 Pressing `Control-C` terminates `e2fsck` immediately.

 ### mke2fs
 mke2fs is used to create an ext2, ext3, or ext4 filesystem, usually in a disk partition. device is the special file corresponding to the device (e.g /dev/hdXX). blocks-count is the number of blocks on the device.
 If omitted, mke2fs automagically figures the file system size.
-If called as mkfs.ext3 a journal is created as if the `-j` option was specified.
+If called as mkfs.ext3, a journal is created as if the `-j` option was specified.

 The defaults of the parameters for the newly created filesystem, if not overridden by the options listed below, are controlled by the /etc/mke2fs.conf configuration file.
 See the mke2fs.conf(5) manual page for more details.